jts272/pp3-lidl-bake-mate/README.md

 ## Bugs

 Testing was thorough during development.
-I would note down any bugs that occured during the design of each function.
+I would note down any bugs that occurred during the design of each function.
 I would then search for ways to remedy the function's behaviour and test again.
 The final program performs its intended function with no obvious issues.

 B = Bug